AndreyNautilus/AndreyNautilus.github.io/content/posts/0-areas-on-hex-grid/index.md

 In this post I will explore and visualize some approaches.

 _Side note:_ why hex-based grid?
-Because it gives smooth natually-looking areas compared to square or rectangel grids for example.
+Because it gives smooth natually-looking areas compared to square or rectangle grids for example.

 ## Flood fill

 This is the simplest approach which comes to mind first.
-The idea is simple:
+The idea is:

 - initialize _areas_ by picking some random points;
-- iterate over _areas_ and expand them to neighboring points (apply flood-fill approach);
+- iterate over _areas_ and expand them to neighboring points (apply flood-fill algorithm);

 Depending on the order of iteration over areas and how we pick a point to expand, we'll get different results.

-We can apply some restrictions to generation, for example:

-- force initial points to be distinct (generate a few candidates and pick the most distinct one);
-- apply priorities to areas;
-- expand areas to nearest neighbours;
-- etc;

 ### Fully random

-On each step we pick _random area_ and expand it to _random point_:
+On each step we pick _a random area_ and expand it to _random point_:

 {{< load_resource "map-floodfill.html" >}}